Box Hill Hospital

 Box Hill Hospital is a teaching hospital in Melbourne.
 It is one of the seven hospitals that are governed within the Eastern Health network which provides health care services across the Eastern metropolitan area of Victoria.

 Established in 1956, Box Hill Hospital is a large acute hospital in the Melbourne suburb of Box Hill, which admits over 48,000 patients each year.

 The hospital provides a wide range of healthcare services including: emergency care, general and specialist medicine, intensive care, mental health services for children, adolescents and adults, maternity services, post-acute care programs, surgery, teaching and research.

 Box Hill Hospital is a university teaching hospital affiliated with Monash, La Trobe and Deakin Universities.

-In 2016 Box Hill Hospital celebrated its 60th anniversary with a staff event.

-Bunjil the Eagle

-Bunjil the Eagle, which stands 2.8 metres tall, creates a welcoming environment for Aboriginal patients, staff and their families inside Box Hill Hospital's new main entrance.
-Bunjil was carved from a sugar gum tree by renowned Aboriginal artist Glenn Romanis.

 Maternity

 Located on Level 3 of the new 10-storey building, the service includes 10 birthing rooms (five with birthing baths), 31 post-natal beds, a special care nursery, foetal monitoring assessment area and outpatient clinics.